jerry81/GHP/2025/aug.md

       - can't do user-gen content anymore
     - sam tullen documentary about AI content creators
   - dead need right to delete data so they can't be AI-ified
+  - ai gen code steals 1M crypto
+  - only 5 of the top 15 AI models are open source, all open source developed by CN AI companies.
+    - ATOM project: American Truly Open Models
+    - 10K state of art GPUs 100M

 - 8/8
 - politics